zentered/linkerd.io/linkerd.io/content/2/getting-started/_index.md

 linkerd version
 ```

 You should see the CLI version, and also "Server version: unavailable".
-This
+This is
-is because we haven't installed the control plane.
-We'll do that soon.
+because you haven't installed the control plane on your cluster.
+Don't worry,
+you'll be installing the control plane soon.

 ## Step 2: Validate your Kubernetes cluster